-Credits: 3 Term: (F, S, Su) Core Class: Fine Arts
+Term: (F, S, Su-based on sufficient demand)

 This course introduces the fundamentals of drawing with consideration for line, form, space and perspective in rendering from three-dimensional shapes, still life, landscape or the human form utilizing a variety of drawing materials.
 Emphasis will be placed on learning to see and render basic shapes, line quality, value, light and shadow, texture, mass, perspective and composition.
 Students will be encouraged to apply these skills to develop a personal style of drawing.